jeremykendall/phpctagger/README.md

 With that done, run `composer update --dev` to install PHP Ctagger and build your tag file.

+## Limitations

+This initial implementation is extremely naive, and will only create tags for libraries and dependencies that have path entries in `/vendor/composer/autoload_namespaces.php`.

 ## Vim

 In order to use your new tag file, vim needs to know about it.
 Make sure to